ADHD writers: The four main struggles

 Like all other neurodivergent people, people with ADHD have been punished for being different their entire lives.
 To make it in the neurotypical world, they have learned to internalize these punishments, which means that usually, they’re even harder on themselves than your average, run-of-the-mill, neurotypical creative.
 This self-criticism can easily lead to a sort of writer’s block.
 ADHD writers often spend their time criticizing every single sentence they write, never moving past the first paragraph or page.

 And if it’s not the content itself, they’ll criticize themselves for not being productive enough.
 “With all these ideas I have”, they might think, “why don’t I write/publish more?
 Why haven’t I changed the world yet?”
 That’s how struggles number 1 and 2 naturally feed into this third one.
 This self-criticism can then turn into a negative spiral.
 ADHD writers have a tendency to get stuck in their self-criticism, unable to find joy and pleasure in their passion projects.
 Which affects both the quality and quantity of the writing, further feeding their self-criticism.
 Do you see the spiral there?
+On top of that, they will convince themselves they are an impostor, and see any form of self-care as procrastination.
+Which makes it almost impossible to get out of that spiral!

 4. Rejection Sensitivity